-Oil-Based Stains: Apply naphthabased (hydrocarbon petroleum) solvent or mineral spirits to the affected area and follow the instructions on the solvent container.
+Oil-Based Stains: Apply naphtha-based (hydrocarbon petroleum) solvent or mineral spirits to the affected area and follow the instructions on the solvent container.
 Use care when using such solvent cleaners as directed on the container instructions as there may be health matters to consider when using these solvents.
-Always work from the outside into the center of the stain Do not scrub!
+Always work from the outside into the center of the stain.
+Do not scrub!

-If stains still appear, the surface may be restored by lightly sanding the area with 24-36 grit sandpaper.
-The sanded area will probably appear slightly lighter than the rest of the platform but should blend into the overall color in time
+If stains still appear, the surface may be restored by lightly sanding the area with a drywall sponge with 24-360 grit.
+The sanded area will probably appear slightly lighter than the rest of the platform but should blend into the overall color in time.

-Fiberglass Swim Platform
+Fiberglass Swim Platform:

-The fiberglass swim platform requires the same kind of regular-and gentle cleaning that the rest of the boat needs.
-After cleaning off any environmental debris, wash with mild soap and warm water Avoid the use of ArmorAll or similar types of rubber-shine products as these will speed the decay of the rubber rather than protecting it.
+The fiberglass swim platform requires the same kind of regular-and gentle-cleaning that the rest of the boat needs.
+After cleaning off any environmental debris, wash with mild soap and warm water.
+Avoid the use of ArmorAll or similar types of rubber-shine products as these will speed the decay of the rubber rather than protecting it.